HackYourFuture/Node.js/week1/MAKEME.md

 ## Todo List

+1. Crash course
-1. Practice the concepts
+2. Practice the concepts
-2. Node.js exercises
+3. Node.js exercises
-3. Code along
+4. Code along
-4. PROJECT: HackYourTemperature I
+5. PROJECT: HackYourTemperature I
-5. Get your CV ready!
+6. Get your CV ready!

 > Before we proceed, let's check to see if we have the latest versions of Node.js and the Node Package Manager (NPM) installed.
 You can do that by going to the Command Line (CLI) and running `node -v` and `npm -v`.
 Node.js should be at least **v12** and NPM should be at least **v6**.

+## **1. Crash course**

+There is a great crash course available here: https://www.youtube.com/watch?v=fBNz5xF-Kx4.
+Watch it and code along.

-## **1. Practice the concepts**
+## **2. Practice the concepts**

 > The problems in the _practice the concepts_ section are designed to get you warmed up for the real exercises below.
 You do not have to submit your code, but you have to finish all the exercises.